Gueguettee/ASTER_DELTA_NEUTRAL/README.md

 **Support this project**: Use referral link https://www.asterdex.com/en/referral/164f81 to get 10% rebate on trading fees (maximum rebate rate for you).

+You don't need to run the bot continuously.
+You can use it to rebalance USDT between Perp and Spot, check the funding rates and opportunities, open and close delta neutral positions, and perform a health check and rebalance once in a while.

 ## Dashboard Preview

 ![Terminal Screenshot](terminal.png)